alexhkurz/introduction-to-smart-contracts/lectures/assignment02.md

 # Assignment 2: Modifying `PayAndGuess`

 In this assignment, you will be given the task of either changing or adding a function to the `PayAndGuess0` smart contract.
-The goal of the assignment is to get you familiar with the basics of smart contract development and solidity programming.
+The aim of the assignment is to get you started with smart contract development and Solidity programming.

 ## Resources